HiPerCoRe/KTT/README.md

 Examples showcasing KTT functionality are located inside examples folder.
 List of currently available examples:

-* opencl_info - example showing how to retrieve detailed information about OpenCL platforms and devices through KTT API
+* `opencl_info` - example showing how to retrieve detailed information about OpenCL platforms and devices through KTT API
-* simple - example showcasing basic KTT functionality (eg. kernel addition, parameter addition, search method specification)
+* `simple` - example showcasing how to setup kernel run with KTT framework, no autotuning is done